EzequielEDL/asteroids-game/README.md

 ## Description

-This is one of my first little code projects when i learned to programming, (yes, the code is bs haha), but well i want to sahre one of my nostalgic code.
+This is one of my first little code projects when i learned to programming, (yes, the code is bs haha), but well i want to share one of my nostalgic code.

 ## Built With